 The ability to leverage the cloud is a major benefit for VFX studios, but cloud rendering is not without its own set of challenges.

-Many of the same considerations for on-prem rendering apply to cloud rendering, but there are some specific issues that need to be considered.
+Many of the same considerations for on-premises rendering apply to cloud rendering, but there are some specific issues that need to be considered.

-Unfortunately, while compute resources in the cloud are readily available, traditional file-based storage solutions are often inadequate, or are versions of legacy file systems with some patches applied to make them “cloud-ready.”
+Unfortunately, while High-Performance Computing (HPC) resources in the cloud are readily available, traditional file-based storage solutions are often inadequate, or are versions of legacy file storage with some patches applied to make them “cloud-ready.”
 Problems include lack of protocol support, performance and capacity limitations, and complexity in setting up the cluster.
+(RELATED: Block Storage vs Object Storage vs File Storage: What’s the Difference?)

-It’s important that studios match the performance of their on-prem render farm in the cloud.
+It’s important that studios match the performance of their on-premises render farm in the cloud.
 They need to be able to scale performance and capacity separately, to take advantage of the flexible resources the public cloud offers.
-Studios also need the ability to transfer files from the on-prem cluster to the instance in the cloud, and to then return the results back to the on-prem cluster.
+Studios also need the ability to transfer files from the on-premises cluster to the instance in the cloud, and then return the results back to the on-premises cluster.
+(RELATED: How to Copy Objects Between S3 Buckets and Clusters.)

 Most of the file-based cloud systems cannot address all of these requirements.
-Qumulo’s file data platform was designed to solve all of the pains outlined above.
+Qumulo Cloud Q was designed to solve all of the pains outlined above.

 - Performance: Ultra-fast performance handles massive files with ease.